fatihaksel/creativekidz.club/README.md

 * Continue to improve the prototype infrastructure while developing age-appropriate programs for clients.
 * Adding Childcare Centers to help them to create a learning & sharing platform with their kids and parents.
 * Adding premium features for teachers, allowing continued engagement beyond school and normal homework.
 * We plan to partner with schools and maker labs to enhance STEAM initiatives.
+We feel the big opportunity for this platform is to encourage kids to engage with thier hands and with thier minds.
+When they see a need in the world they should try to find a solution.
+If they can't accomplish it themselves, then they should reach out for help.
+THis platform encourages them to collaborate starting at a young age and growing in sophistication over time.
 * We will continue to work closely with mentors to lead projects.

 **[Creative Kidz idea document](./IDEA.md)**